Inorganic Chemistry of d and f Block Elements

 Spectroscopy

-Spectroscopic techniques, such as UV-Vis, IR, and NMR spectroscopy, are used to study the electronic structure and bonding of d and f block elements.
+Spectroscopic techniques, such as UV-Vis, IR, and NMR spectroscopy, are used to study the electronic structure and bonding in d and f block element compounds.
 These techniques provide information about the energy levels of the metal ion, the nature of the ligands, and the coordination environment.

 Electrochemistry